JerryLove77/cse15l-lab-reports/lab-report-1-week-2.md

 # Installing VScode

-Installing the best fitable version for you(Windows,Mac,Linux)
+Go to the [VS Code website](https://code.visualstudio.com/Download) And the select the option that is best for you!
+(Windows, Apple, or Linux)

 ![Image](https://user-images.githubusercontent.com/103210019/162644154-05a0d1a3-48aa-4280-b3b3-6aab167a5c89.png)